redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 The command line is a program that makes an operating system perform actions.
 It works by processing textual commands written by a user.
 In this respect, it differs from most programs, which take their directions from a user's mouse clicks.
 These other programs are known as "graphical user interfaces" (GUIs).

 The command line goes by different names.
 Mac and Linux call it **Terminal**.
 Windows has two CLIs, one called **Command Prompt** and one called **PowerShell**.
-Powershell is more versatile, and it is the Windows CLI I will use for instructions below.
+Powershell is more versatile, and it is the Windows CLI I will use for the instructions below.

 ## Why Would a Technical Writer Want to Know the Command Line?